Tim Kelly (American football): Tennessee Titans

-On February 8, 2022, Kelly was hired by the Tennessee Titans as their passing game coordinator under head coach Mike Vrabel.
+On February 4, 2022, Kelly was hired by the Tennessee Titans as their passing game coordinator under head coach Mike Vrabel.

-On February 7, 2023, Kelly was elevated to offensive coordinator.
+On February 7, 2023, Kelly was promoted to offensive coordinator after Todd Downing was fired.
+Following the season, Vrabel was fired and was replaced with Brian Callahan.
 On January 27, 2024, Kelly was fired as offensive coordinator.

 New York Giants

 On February 6, 2024, Kelly was hired by the New York Giants as their tight ends coach under head coach Brian Daboll, replacing Andy Bischoff, who left to take the same position with the Los Angeles Chargers.

-On November 12, 2025, interim Giants head coach Mike Kafka named Kelly as offensive coordinator.
+Following the firing of Brian Daboll, assistant head coach & offensive coordinator Mike Kafka was named the interim head coach, while Kelly was named as interim offensive coordinator on November 12, 2025.

+Following the 2025 season, Kelly was retained by new head coach John Harbaugh as his tight ends coach.

 Personal life

 Kelly's brother, Dennis, played offensive tackle at Purdue before being drafted by the Philadelphia Eagles in the fifth round of the 2012 NFL draft.